kambanwait/AnimatingWithCSS/README.md

 AnimatingWithCSS
 ================

-A collection of animations with descriptions, made with CSS
+A site that'll show a collection of animations with descriptions, made with CSS.

+Work in progress